RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Balloons/Balloons.md

 		hide
 	```

-+ Now that you're hiding the balloon when it's clicked, you'll also need to add a `show` {.blockpurple} block to the start of the `when flag clicked` {.blockred} code.
++ Now that you're hiding the balloon when it's clicked, you'll also need to add a `show` {.blocklooks} block to the start of the `when flag clicked` {.blockevents} code.

 + Try popping a balloon again, to check that it works properly.